rbertram90/HamletCMS/README.md

 ## About
 This is a blogger style content management system for writing articles to blogs.
 A hobby project, it is not in use in the real world as yet.

+Check out the wiki for some documentation https://github.com/rbertram90/HamletCMS/wiki.

 ### Current status
 In development: dev-master has known issues

 ### Current functionality
  * Create multiple blogs
  * Create, edit and delete posts
- * Edit Stylesheet
+ * Edit stylesheet
+ * Import external stylesheets
  * Apply templates
- * Add / Remove Contributors
+ * Add multiple contributors
- * Change post formatting
- * Change header and footer content
+ * Header, footer and post content are fully customisable
- * Upload images
  * Add tags to posts

 ## Technical
 Front end utilises Semantic UI (https://semantic-ui.com/)

-Back end is all vanilla PHP other than views which are now largely all using the Smarty templating engine.
-The code is heavily dependent on the rbwebdesigns\core library.
+Back-end is all vanilla PHP other than views which are now largely all using the Smarty templating engine.
+The code is dependent on the `rbwebdesigns\core` library, see https://github.com/rbertram90/core.

 Data is stored both in MySQL database and within the file system (defaulted to /public/blogdata)
  * default.php - one line file which includes the blog setup script
  * default.css - stylesheet from templates
- * images folder
+ * images
  * blog_config.json - any other configuration changes made through settings menu
+ * blog specific smarty templates

 ### Installation
 1. Clone repository